 Video 2: Fabrication of Micropipettes for Fluorescence Aspiration Assay to Study Live Cell RBC Mechanosensing

-Demonstrator:
+Demonstrator: Catherine Chen

 Ethics Title Card This protocol has been approved by the Human Research Ethics Committee at the University of Sydney

 Protocol

 To begin, mount a borosilicate capillary tube onto a P-1000 (P-One Thousand) micropipette puller [1].
 Use the pre-set program with heat set to 516, velocity set to 75, time set to 250 and pressure set to 500 [2].